Beaumotplage/galapico/README.md

 Considerable code tidy-up needed.
 I threw it on GitHub prematurely, but needed to focus on other things in life.
 Digdug is running 1.5MHz CPUs to avoid overloading the Pico.
 Like galagino, the Z80 looks to be underclocked on some stuff - at least in 1942.
-Setting INST_PER_FRAME to 500000 cures this but will totally overload the Pico2
+    Setting INST_PER_FRAME to 500000 cures this but will totally overload the Pico2.
-Frogger - need to finish the sprite/tile rewrite, so it doesn't work.
-1942 scrolling and boarders.
-And the half-screen sprite feature.
+     I've resorted to individual INST_PER_FRAME for each game (config.h).
+Frogger - leftmost tiles for scrolling items need sorting.
+Horrible audio squeal.
-Iffy sound.
+Iffy sound generally.
 Donkey Kong needs to change sample rate, amongst other issues.
 I might change the title menu to a text based one for various internal reasons.
 Donkey kong is off the side by 1 pixel (thought I'd sorted that ages ago).